 I do not recommend that you place all of your money in such a “High Risk, High Reward” market, but spend some time investigating penny stocks and you may be rewarded greatly.
-Remember: exercising due diligence is important for all investment decisions in any market, especially the penny stock market.
+Remember: exercising due diligence is important for all investment decisions in any market.

 About the author: Keith Guyette M.Ed, J.D. is a professional trader and the owner of a stock talk board thepennystockblog.com as well as the head stock analyst for bottompicks.com.